Abu Bakr ibn al-Arabi

 Abu Bakr ibn al-Arabi (أبو بكر بن العربى; c.
-1076–1148) was a Muslim judge and scholar of Maliki law from al-Andalus.
-Like Al-Mu'tamid ibn Abbad, Ibn al-Arabi was forced to migrate to Morocco during the reign of the Almoravids.
-It is reported that he was a student of Al-Ghazali.
+1076–1148) was a Muslim qadi and scholar of Maliki law from al-Andalus.
+Like Al-Mu'tamid ibn Abbad, Ibn al-Arabi was forced to migrate to what is now Morocco during the reign of the Almoravids.
+It is reported that he was a student of al-Ghazali.
 He was a master of Maliki Jurisprudence.
 His father was a student of Ibn Hazm.
-He also contributed to the spread of Ash'ari theology in Spain.
+He also contributed to the spread of Ash'ari theology in al-Andalus.
 A detailed biography about him was written by his contemporary Qadi Ayyad, the Malikite scholar and judge from Ceuta.

 Biography

 Grave of Ibn al-Arabi in the Bab Mahrouk Cemetery in Fez.

 Abu Bakr Ibn al-'Arabi was a "Andalusian Malikite qadi".
 He was born in Seville, Al-Andalus.
 Ibn al-'Arabi's father (Abu Muhammad ibn al-'Arabi) was a high ranking statesman working for the Taifa king of Seville, al-Mu'tamid ibn 'Abbad (r.
 1069-1091).
 However, in 1091 when Al-Andalus was taken over by the Almoravids, Ibn al-'Arabi (then 16 years old) and his father decided to leave for a less turbulent setting (his father also had political motivations).
 The two al-'Arabis travelled by ship to Egypt, and from there they travelled to Jerusalem where they stayed from 1093 to 1096.

 Al-'Arabi devoted himself to his studies, teaching and writing.
 He wrote many books on several different subjects, including hadith, fiqh, usul, Qur'an studies, adab, grammar and history.
 One of his works was the Book on the Arrangement of the Travel that Raised my Interests in Religions and Experiences of the Great Authorities and Eminent People by the Observer of Islam and the Various Lands.
 Ibn al-'Arabi also wrote The Rule of Interpretation, and Protective Guards Against Strong Objections (a source of comments that al-Ghazali made to his students).
 Two of al-'Arabi's books (Tartib al-rohla li al-targhib fi al-millah and Qanun al-ta'wil) provided descriptions of the al-Arabi's travels, and specifically recounted religious life in the holy city of Jerusalem.
 These accounts are important, as they may be the only eyewitness accounts by a Muslim in Jerusalem during the Seljuq period.
 They also provide a critical Muslim perspective.

 After leaving Jerusalem in 1096, both al'-Arabis' travelled to Damascus and Baghdad to study.
 They settled in Baghdad and returned there after they took pilgrimage.
 While in Jerusalem, Ibn al-'Arabi was fascinated by all of the scholars he met there, and performing the hajj became an element in his quest for knowledge.
 It was only when he returned to Baghdad in 1097 that Ibn al-'Arabi finally met Imam Abū Ḥāmed al-Ghazālī, an Islamic theologian, philosopher and Sufi mystic.
 Ibn al-'Arabi studied with him, beginning at the age of 21.